yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 1. Implement effective mechanisms for redressing or refunding token purchasers, in whole or part, as appropriate, including if the project is canceled or abandoned.
 2. Implement effective mechanisms for token purchasers to be recognized or receive value for their contributions to the projects (e.g. through bounties).
 3. Confirm responsibilities, applicable restrictions and expectations of token purchasers in one or more legally binding documents.
+4. Confirm responsibilities, applicable restrictions and expectations of token projects in one or more legally binding documents.

 ### Principle 10: Compliance with Applicable Laws

-*The project and related organizations should engage in reasonable best efforts to comply with applicable laws, including securities, data privacy, anti-money laundering, and tax laws.*
+*The project and related organizations should engage in reasonable best efforts to comply with applicable laws, including securities, truth-in-advertising, data privacy, anti-money laundering, and tax laws.*

-1. Comply with all applicable securities regulations to the extent the token distribution may be considered a securities offering.
+1. Comply with all applicable laws, e.g.:Securities regulations.
+  1. Tax laws.
-2. Comply with applicable tax laws.
+  2. Truth-in-advertising laws.
-3. Comply with applicable data protection and privacy laws (e.g., GDPR).
+  3. Data protection and privacy laws (e.g., GDPR).
-4. Comply with applicable know-your-customer (KYC) and anti-money laundering laws.
+  4. Know-your-customer (KYC), anti-money laundering, and financial sanctions.
+  5. State and federal money service business laws and regulations.

-### PART 2: COLLABORATIVE DISCLOSURES
+### PART 2: TRANSPARENCY GOALS

+Transparency may be initiated by a project team or community members and should incorporate community feedback

 ### principle 1: Consumer Token Design